Chemical element, consisting of two atoms of hydrogen and one atom oxygen.

 Also see page A "ageing"

-Painting wheels is easily done if they can be placed on something to turn them around (shortened tooth pick or else).
-Then I wet the tire area slightly with thinner.
+Take a toothpick or match or whatever fits into the central hole.
+Then I wet the inner tire area slightly with thinner.
 A small portion of the desired colour is also thinned a little bit.
 If this is brought near the hub with the brush held at an angle it will run around the hub for some distance.
-Repeat procedure until a ring is obtained.
-Now fill in the rest with paint of normal consistence, turning the wheel as needed.
-After the paint has dried the procedure is repeated on the other side.
-If the wheel can't be turned a little bit more care is needed, but paint is applied the same way.
+In some cases, it is helpful to use a needle or pointed tool to accentuate the outer edge of the hub beforehand.
+Repeat this procedure until a ring is obtained.
+Now fill in the rest with paint of normal consistence, turning the wheel.
+After the paint has dried on one side the procedure is repeated on the other one.

 Dark gray colour is more realistic than pure black.